poppylin2/Chole/README.md

 uv run python -m tools.ingest_manuals

-How’s the system health for 8950XR-P2 over the last 7 days?
+how's system health?
+8950XR-P1

 How to open KTGem Deep View 2.0 Application?

-What is the defect rate trend for the 8950XR-P1 from 20251201 to 20251207?
-Create a line chart.
+Create a line chart to show the defect rate trend for the 8950XR-P1 from 20251201 to 20251207.

+how's the subsystem health of 8950XR-P1?

+is there any calibration overdue